NCAS AMOF: Noctilucent Cloud (NLC) camera images from the Chilbolton Observatory, Hampshire

 No related previous identifiers.

-Data collected and processed by the NERC Mesosphere-Stratosphere-Troposphere (MST) Radar Facility instrument scientist before delivery to CEDA for archiving
+Data collected and processed by an NCAS AMOF instrument scientist before delivery to CEDA Archive for archiving.

 Data are checked by the instrument scientist prior to delivery to CEDA for ingestion into the CEDA archives

 Files are JPEG formatted

 |NERC MST Radar Facility Noctilucent Cloud camera||Deployed on: Chilbolton Atmospheric Observatory (CAO)|